GET OUT THE VOTE

 - In Person: You can update your voter registration address in person at any Secretary of State branch office, or at your city/township clerk’s office.

 All registered voters can vote early now by absentee ballot – you don’t need a reason.
-Early voting starts 45 days before Election Day, when absentee ballots are available.
+Early voting for the March 10 presidential primary begins on January 25, 2020, when absentee ballots are available.

 Option 1: Vote early from home

 - Step 1: Apply for your absentee ballot.
-Fill out this Absent Voter Ballot Application, print it and mail it to your city/township clerk.
-Your ballot will be mailed to you about 45 days before Election Day
+Fill out this Absent Voter Ballot Application, print it and mail, email, fax or take it to your city/township clerk.
+Your ballot will be mailed to you about 45 days before Election Day.

 - Step 2: Vote and submit your ballot.
 Vote your ballot, sign the outer envelope and mail it back to your city/township clerk.
 Don’t forget to attach enough postage.